The Cost Reality

 Planning Requires Honesty

-Modern retirement planning cannot rely only on optimism.
+Modern retirement planning cannot rely solely on optimism.

 What level of care may eventually be needed?